telerik/fiddler-everywhere-docs/knowledge-base/how-to-mock-responses.md

     ![Sample unreachable host rule](../images/kb/dat-files/kb-rules-unreachable.png)

-1. Enable the **Rules** tab for **Live Traffic** capturing, activate the newly created rule, and send the request.
+1. Enable the **Rules** tab, activate the newly created rule, and send the request.
 As a result, the request to https://www.example.com will return status code 502 with your custom error message.
 Congratulations!
 You have just mocked a 502 status code response!

     ![Unreachable rule applied in Chrome](../images/kb/dat-files/kb-rules-chrome-result.png)